adrior11/todo/README.md

 - [X] Implement a backup solution to prevent accidental deletion of todos
 - [X] Add a feature to edit existing todo items
 - [X] Add restore command for backup retrieval
-- [ ] Implement a filter for todo items
+- [X] Implement a filter for todo items
-- [ ] Implement multiple todo lists
+- [ ] Implement multiple todo lists using boards
 - [ ] Improve the user interface
 - [ ] Add due dates and reminders for todo items